 Out of the tube, the paint has a smooth texture that is fairly consistent across different colours, though it leans on the oily side.
 Once dry, it has a nice satin surface.

 This oil range lacks some colours, instead containing non-toxic 'hue' versions of cadmium and cobalt paint, like many student ranges.
-Some common colours, particularly browns, have been replaced by convenience mixtures, which can behave differently the single pigment colours they are trying to emulate.
+Some common colours, particularly browns, have been replaced by convenience mixtures, which can behave differently to the single pigment colours they are trying to emulate.